NBA Twitter roasts Rudy Gobert, Timberwolves after blockbuster trade

 - Donovan MitchellLiveTodayTomorrowvs--|

-NBA Twitter roasts Rudy Gobert, Timberwolves after blockbuster trade originally appeared on NBC Sports Washington
+NBA Twitter roasts Rudy Gobert, Timberwolves after blockbuster trade originally appeared on NBC Sports Boston

 Rudy Gobert has done plenty of blocking on the basketball court.
 If he sees the online reaction to his most recent move, he might want to start blocking on Twitter, too.